Steve March-Tormé: Career

 After Richard Perry sold Planet Records in 1983, March-Tormé pursued a solo career.
 He played the male lead in the Italian TV musical-drama Molly O for RAI Television.
 During the 1990s he performed in clubs and theaters in the U.S., including Catalina's, Feinstein's, At My Place, and The Jazz Bakery.
 He also went on tour in Canada.
 In 2000 he performed at Feinstein's in New York City, the Dakota Jazz Club in Minneapolis, and the Hollywood Bowl, where he paid tribute to his father.
 In 2001 he performed with the Palm Beach Pops in Florida and at the Gene Harris Jazz Festival in Boise, Idaho.
 In 2006 AIX Records released the CD and DVD Tormé Sings Tormé, which won Best Vocal Dual Disc at the EMX DVD Awards show in Los Angeles.

 In 2009, March-Tormé recorded his album Inside/Out for the Go Daddy label.
 This was his first pop album since Lucky.
 Music and lyrics were written by March-Tormé and features him playing keyboards and guitar for the first time since Lucky.
 He has worked often with pianist Steve Rawlins, who accompanies him on stage and has played piano and arranged songs for Tormé's recordings.
 They have co-written many of the songs on Torme's jazz albums.

 March-Tormé tours worldwide in a jazz trio, a big band, a dek-tette titled Tormé Sings Tormé, and a symphony for a show titled 'From Broadway to Bernstein, From Mercer to Mel'.
 He has performed in 46 of the 50 states in addition to Australia, Canada, Japan, Brazil, England, and Italy.
 For the last ten years, he has hosted three separate radio shows on 91.1 FM.
-In 2011 he performed with the Green Bay Symphony Orchestra, the Charlotte Symphony Orchestra, and the New Bedford Symphony Orchestra.
-He performed at the Detroit Jazz Festival in 2014.
-He also performs in the holiday concert "For Kids from 1 to 92", where he's sung his father's "The Christmas Song" with his own daughters, Ruby and Sunny March-Tormé.